shellqiqi/nju-network-labs/content/ch01/lab-1.md

     └─...
   ```

+Then complete Task 3.
+When you are ready to submit, do the following.

-7. Modify codes according to Task 3.
+1. Modify your code according to Task 3, complete your report and save your capture file.

   > [!WARNING]
   > All of your modifications should be done on the files under your directory `lab_1`.
 We will check and compare the **git commits** to judge the originality of your work.
 So remember to commit every time you complete one small task.

-8. When you have done your work, put your report, codes and capture file in the folder `lab_1` and commit them.
+2. When you have done your work, put your report, code and capture file in the folder `lab_1` and commit them.
 Tag the commit named `<学号/lab_1>` which you want to submit.
 An example is `123456789/lab_1`.
 For more about tag, read [Git 基础 - 打标签](https://git-scm.com/book/zh/v2/Git-%E5%9F%BA%E7%A1%80-%E6%89%93%E6%A0%87%E7%AD%BE).
 Finally your project will look like

   ```
   switchyard